Microbiome-Revolution/SampleProtocols/README.md

 ## Safe Use of Controlled Environment Plant Rooms

+This is a description of how to use the CE rooms at Silwood Park

 #### Safety
 The electrical equipment (grow lights) in the CE room run at 240 V. A 240 V shock is enough to kill an adult.
 - Be on the alert for any signs of a faulty outlet.
 Shut power to the room immediately if you notice: